actions/setup-python/README.md

 This action sets up a Python environment for use in actions by:

-- optionally installing a version of Python and adding to PATH.
-Note that this action only uses versions of Python already installed in the cache.
-The action will fail if no matching versions are found.
+- optionally installing and adding to PATH a version of Python that is already installed in the tools cache
+- downloading, installing and adding to PATH an available version of Python from GitHub Releases ([actions/python-versions](https://github.com/actions/python-versions/releases)) if a specific version is not available in the tools cache
+- failing if a specific version of Python is not preinstalled or available for download
 - registering problem matchers for error output

 # Usage